A Guide to Visiting the Canadian Tulip Festival in Ottawa 2026

 The Canadian Tulip Festival was established to celebrate the historic Royal gift of tulips from the Dutch people to Canadians following the Second World War.
 Following the Nazi Invasion of the Netherlands, Princess Juliana of the Netherlands took refuge in Ottawa along with her two young daughters, and while in exile in Canada, gave birth to her third daughter, Princess Margriet.
 At the time of the baby’s birth, part of the Ottawa Civic Hospital was declared Dutch soil to allow the new princess to hold Dutch nationality

 The Canadian Tulip Festival has been celebrating the tulip, an international symbol of friendship and peace, since 1953 when the first Canadian Tulip Festival was held at the suggestion of world-renowned photographer Malak Karsh.
-Since the moment the Canadian Tulip Festival was born the dedicated gardeners of the National Capital Commission have planted hundreds of thousands of tulip bulbs throughout the national capital region each year, for locals and visitors to enjoy each spring.
+Since the moment the Canadian Tulip Festival was born, the dedicated gardeners of the National Capital Commission have planted hundreds of thousands of tulip bulbs throughout the national capital region each year, for locals and visitors to enjoy each spring.

 Commissioners Park

 Commissioners Park is the official site of the Canadian Tulip Festival, and has the most spectacular display of tulips in the Ottawa region.
 The park has several sections and stretches over 8.95 hectares.
 You can easily spend a morning, afternoon, or entire day walking through the gardens.
+Official Tulip Festival programming, tours, activities, washrooms, and vendors are all located at Commissioners Park.

 Major’s Hill Park

-Other Tulip Gardens around Ottawa
+Other Tulip Gardens around the Ottawa Region

 How to Get Around; Parking and Transportation

-Free parking
+Free Parking

-Paid parking
+Paid Parking

-Ride Share, taxis and public transportation
+Ride Share, Taxis and Public Transportation

-Bike
+By Bike

 Canadian Tulip Festival Tours, Activities and Special Events